AdityaBhatt3010/Entra-ID-Monitoring-TryHackMe-Walkthrough/README.md

-# Entra ID Monitoring - TryHackMe Walkthrough 🔐
+# Entra ID Monitoring 🔐

 A step-by-step walkthrough of the **Entra ID Monitoring** room on TryHackMe, covering common identity attacks against Microsoft Entra ID and demonstrating how to detect them using **Splunk**.